 It is not a real golf course of-course but it is truly a unique desert-like landscape.
 Everywhere you look there is only desert and dried land.
 It is just off the main road and can easily be combined with the Badwater Basin, Artist’s Palette and others to be visited in one day.

 By far the best view of the entire park is at Dante’s View.
 The road is great and well maintained.
 You can also visit the Zabriskie Point on your way.
 This also is the best place to enjoy the sunset and stargaze since it is at high elevation (almost 5,500 ft).
 It does get busy so have that in mind.
 Especially if you plan to take pictures of the sunset make sure you are there early.
 Plenty of tripods with cameras were there on our arrival.

-On the road to Dante’s View you can stop and see one of the better and more colorful mountain landscapes at the Zebriskie Point.
+On the road to Dante’s View, you can stop and see one of the better and more colorful mountain landscapes at the Zabriskie Point.
 If you stay at The Inn it is 15 minutes drive.
 We visited this attraction two times since during the day it is very exposed and the shadows ruin the pictures.
 At sunrise, this was one of the best views we experienced in the park.
-The viewpoint has 360 view of the different color hills and it is a nice place to just sit and relax enjoying the landscapes.
+The viewpoint has 360 degrees view of the different color hills and it is a nice place to just sit and relax enjoying the landscapes.
 With some coffee that is one of the best ways to start your morning while in the Desert Valley National Park.

 Mesquite Flat Sand Dunes

 If you plan to climb any of the dunes in Death Valley our recommendation would be to try the Mesquite Flat Sand Dunes.
 They are very close to the main road and you can simply park and start hiking on the sand.
 There are bathrooms and plenty of parking there as well.
 Hiking the Eureka Sand Dunes is a lot harder and it takes hours to get to them via a harsh gravel/rocky road requiring special tires and 4×4 vehicles etc.